-Constructive dismissal, also known as constructive discharge or constructive termination, his or her contract of employment.
-The employee is put into this position due to employer’s behavior.
-The employer’s behavior must be so deplorable that termination of employment was the reasonable consequence.
+Constructive dismissal, also known as constructive discharge or constructive termination, is when an employee terminates his or her contract of employment.
+The employee is put into this position due to the employer’s behavior.
+The employer's behavior must be so deplorable that termination of employment was the reasonable consequence.

 Essentially, the employee feels he or she has no choice but to quit.
 The prime reason this occurs is usually as follows: